chromaui/chromatic-docs/github-actions.md

 jobs:
   chromatic-deployment:
     steps:
-        # Other steps implemented in the GitHub Action
+        # Other steps

-        # 👇 Checks if the current branch is not the master and runs Chromatic
+        #👇Checks if the branch is not master and runs Chromatic
       - name: Deploy to Chromatic
         if: github.ref != 'refs/heads/master'
         uses: chromaui/action@v1
-        # options required to the GitHub chromatic action
+        # Required options for the Chromatic GitHub Action
         with:
-          # Chromatic project token, refer to the manage page to obtain it.
           token: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
+          #👇Chromatic projectToken, refer to the manage page to obtain it.
           projectToken: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
-        # 👇 Checks if the current branch is master and runs Chromatic with the autoAcceptChanges option
+        #👇Checks if the branch is master and accepts all changes in Chromatic
       - name: Deploy to Chromatic and auto accept changes
         if: github.ref == 'refs/heads/master'
         uses: chromaui/action@v1
-        # options required to the GitHub chromatic action
+        # Required options for the Chromatic GitHub Action
         with:
-          autoAcceptChanges: true
-           # Chromatic project token, refer to the manage page to obtain it.
           token: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
+          #👇Chromatic project token, refer to the manage page to obtain it.
           projectToken: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
+          autoAcceptChanges: true # 👈 Option to accept all changes

 ```